 He designed various automotive performance parts, systems and methods of increasing the performance of standard production cars.

-R.W. was the past owner/manager of independent companies such as Arkay Inc., Kastner-Brophy Inc., Kastner Brophy Racing and Roy Woods Racing.
+He was the past owner/manager of independent companies such as Arkay, Inc., Kastner-Brophy, Inc., Kastner-Brophy Racing and Roy Woods Racing.
 Under the flag of these companies he was the team manager of the Formula 5000, Can Am and Indy car teams.
-These teams were raced under the Kastner Brophy Racing & Roy Woods Racing names, and sponsored by Carling Black Label Beer, Goodyear, Champion and others.
+These teams were raced under the Kastner-Brophy Racing & Roy Woods Racing names, and sponsored by Carling Black Label Beer, Goodyear, Champion and others.

-At this facility Kas and his team of over 225 experts were responsible for the design, development, construction and racing of the Nissan prototype cars predominate in the International Motorsports Association (IMSA) series of road racing events.
-During this period he lead the team of Nissan Prototype cars to four consecutive Drivers Championships for Geoff Brabham and three consecutive Manufacturers championships for Nissan.
-The 12 hours of Sebring, 24 hours of Daytona and 24 hours of Le Mans were all on the long schedule of events.
+At this facility, Kas and his team of over 225 experts were responsible for the design, development, construction and racing of the Nissan prototype cars predominate in the International Motorsports Association (IMSA) series of road racing events.
+During this period he led the team of Nissan Prototype cars to four consecutive Drivers Championships for Geoff Brabham and three consecutive Manufacturers championships for Nissan.
+The 12 Jours of Sebring, 24 Hours of Daytona and 24 Hours of Le Mans were all on the long schedule of events.